wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazonsqs-connector/amazonsqs-connector-example.md

   <img src="../../../../assets/img/connectors/AmazonSQS-Connector.png" title="AmazonSQS-Connector" width="800" alt="AmazonSQS-Connector"/>

-If you do not want to build this yourself, you can simply [get the project](#get-the-project) and run it.
+If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

 ## Setting up the environment